pallosp/conic_research_sympy/docs/api.md

 def IsComplexEllipse(conic: Matrix) -> bool | None
 ```

-Whether the conic is an ellipse with a real center and imaginary radii.
+Tells Whether the conic is an ellipse with a real center and imaginary
+radii.

+Returns None if undecidable.

 <a id="conic_classification.IsEllipse"></a>